跳到主要内容

 • Basic programming skills.

-• Familiarity with Command-line interface.
+• Familiarity with the command-line interface.

 Setup development environment